OttoReuter/Microcontroller-RP-2040/Waveshare-LCD-Display-24580/README.md

 Example 4:

 This example (in more_examples) uses the touch and motion sensor of our display.
 To do this you need the modified drivers my_cst816.py and my_qmi8658.py.
-Look also at the 'description.txt'.
+Look also at the description.